 6. WHO MIGHT WE SHARE YOUR INFORMATION WITH?

 We are committed to protecting your data and therefore it will never be disclosed or sold to external organisations other than those acting as agents and data processors carrying out work on our behalf.
 Where we enter into a relationship with an external party, any such arrangements will be subject to a formal agreement between the PLCF and that organisation to protect the security of your data.
 They only act under our instructions and we maintain full responsibility for your data.
 The third-party suppliers which the PLCF engage for this PLPS are:

-EdComs administer this website on behalf of the PLCF and are the data processor.
+EVERFI administers this website on behalf of the PLCF and is the data processor.

 The Education Company Limited

 The Education Company Limited administer the Spirit database and information from registration contact details are shared with this database.
 The Education Company Limited are also the data processor.

 Where a third-party supplier engages with an external organisation, we will ensure the third-party supplier is compliant with data protection laws.
 EVERFI uses the following organisations to provide marketing and mailing software: